Thank you very much for your great site. I've been coming

 My trainers say they never heard of this approach.
 Have

-have not heard of Mr. Sisco but I am familiar with somewhat similar
+have not heard of Mr. Sisco, but I am familiar with somewhat

-techniques.
-Since I have not seen his work, I cannot say the
+similar techniques.
+Since I have not seen his work, I cannot

-information he provides is necessarily inaccurate or misleading.
+say the information he provides is necessarily inaccurate or

-However you should beware of individuals selling unusual courses
+misleading.
+However, you should beware of individuals selling

-online with no scientific studies to back up their claims.
-I
+unusual courses online with no scientific studies to back up

-can only suspect this could be one of those cases, but out of
+their claims.
+I can only suspect this could be one of those cases,

-fairness, I can not say that for certain.
+but out of fairness, I cannot say that for certain.

 On many exercises, performing an exercise only through the

-end range motion would allow you use much more weight than performing
+end range motion would allow you to use much more weight than

-an exercise through its full range of motion, but that does not
+performing an exercise through its full range of motion, but

-mean you are applying more force to the muscle.
-For many but
+that does not mean you are applying more force to the muscle.

-not all exercises, the end range of motion involves the resistive
+For many, but not all exercises, the end range of motion involves

-force travelling closer to perpendicular (as opposed to parallel)
+the resistive force travelling closer to perpendicular (as opposed

-to the muscular forces, meaning it's easier at the end ranges
+to parallel) to the muscular forces, meaning, it's easier at

-of motion, so more weight could certainly be used at the end
+the end ranges of motion, so more weight could certainly be used

-range of motion on many exercise (see Angle
+at the end range of motion on many exercises (see Angle

 The end of a contraction also typically produces less muscular